Skip to main content

 22 mentions Positive Neutral Negative

 The game has been widely criticized for its instability, with numerous reports of bugs, glitches, and softlocks that significantly hinder gameplay.
-While some players find enjoyment in the story and characters, the overall experience is marred by clunky controls and frequent technical issues, making it feel incomplete and frustrating.
-Many hope future patches will address these problems, but as it stands, the game's stability is a major concern.
+While some players find enjoyment in the story and characters, many express frustration over clunky controls and immersion-breaking issues.
+Overall, the consensus is that the game is a "buggy mess," requiring substantial fixes to improve the experience.

 • “It's buggy - I encountered a major softlock in the herd mansion that required me to completely restart the mission, and multiple times I encountered dialogue subtitles that were completely wrong, or interactable descriptions that were outright broken.”